Degis-Insurance/Degis-Core/docs/solidity-docgen/naughty-price/NaughtyRouter.md

     uint256 _reserveB
   ) internal returns (uint256 amountB)
 ```
-Given some amount of an asset and pair reserves, returns an equivalent amount of the other asset
+Given some amount of an asset and pair reserves
+        returns an equivalent amount of the other asset

 Used when add or remove liquidity